Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Another important aspect of `mesa` is the `scheduler`.
 The scheduler keeps track of which agent should act when.
 This process is called "activation" in the terms of `mesa`, and there are a number of predefined activation procedures: random, simultaneous, or staged activation.
 For this tutorial we will make use of random activation, meaning that all agents act one after another, but the order is random at each new step of the model.

 Some research questions might require the agents to interact in/with a `space`.
 This could be a geographical space or something more abstract.
-Sometimes, like in this tutorial, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional *grid*. `Mesa` also supports hexagonal, continuous or network grids, which are useful for e.g. covering a geographical space or simulating social relations.
+Sometimes, like in this tutorial, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional *grid*. `Mesa` also supports hexagonal, continuous or network grids, which are useful for e.g. covering a geographical space or simulating social relations, like in the aforementioned simulations of prehistoric settlement patterns or roman economic activity.
 If a simulation relies on geographical map projections, an additional package from the `mesa` project might be useful: [mesa-geo](https://github.com/projectmesa/mesa-geo).

 ### 2.5 Building the Model